How Much Does It Cost to Get a Green Card Through a K1 Visa?

 Updated on 01/12/2021

 If you are engaged to a foreigner and plan to bring him or her to the United States, you might be wondering how much the whole process will cost from K1 visa to green card.
 The short answer is that the price will be a lot higher than the price of the plane ticket for your bride or groom to travel to the United States for the wedding.

 First thing, you will need to know how much a K1 visa is.
 Then there are several other steps towards gaining the green card for your spouse, including the price of the filing fees for the application forms.
 With so many varying costs on the road from a K1 nonimmigrant visa to immigrant lawful permanent resident (LPR) status, it can be advantageous to research the dollar amounts ahead of time, so that you can plan for the payments in advance.

 The initial step in the process of going from a K1 visa toward a green card is to fill out the Form I-129F, Petition for Alien Fiancé, and send it to the United States Citizenship and Immigration Services (USCIS).
 The cost to file a Form I-129F with the USCIS is $535.
 A United States citizen (USC) will need to serve as the petitioner on Form I-129F, and their fiancé will be the beneficiary if they are granted the opportunity to obtain a K1 visa.

-The Form I-129F should be accompanied by evidence of U.S. citizenship, such as a birth certificate or certificate of naturalization.
+The Form I-129F should be accompanied by evidence of U.S. citizenship, such as a birth certificate issued by a U.S. state or certificate of naturalization.
 Other items will be necessary in the I-129F package to show that the USC and their alien fiancé met in person sometime during the past two years, that they are free to legally marry, and that they intend to have their wedding within 90 days of K1 fiancé’s entry to the United States.

 2. How much is a K1 visa?